sharmapn/sharmapn.github.io/index.md

     <div class="col-sm-5">
     <h1 class="text-primary">Kia Ora, Welcome</h1>

-I am a Research Fellow at the GIScience Team, Department of Environment at the University of Auckland, New Zealand. <br><br>
+I am a Research Fellow at the GIScience Team, Department of Environment at the University of Auckland, New Zealand.
 I am working on a project which focuses on providing Data sovereignty for Indigenous people.
 We are building a tool which will obfuscate, secure, and notarize spatial datasets.

 <br>